Codeception/codeception.github.com/docs/05-FunctionalTests.markdown

 ## Pitfalls

-Acceptance tests are usually much slower then functional tests, since they require database repopulation on each run.
-The other side of it, the functional tests may be less stable, as they run testing framework and application itself in one environment.
+Acceptance tests are usually much slower then functional tests.
+But functional tests are less stable, as they run testing framework and application in one environment.

 #### Headers, Cookies, Sessions

-One of the common issues problems with functional tests are `headers`, `sessions`, `cookies`.
+One of the common issues problems with functional tests are usage of PHP functions that deal with `headers`, `sessions`, `cookies`.
-If you use the `header` function (also session or cookie PHP functions) in your application, you should wrap them out.
-Because header function will cause error on executing it second time.
-In functional tests we run application multiple times, so we don't have a choice for that.
+As you know, `header` function triggers an error if it is executed more then once.
+In functional tests we run application multiple times thus, this function will be triggered several times.

 #### Shared Memory

+In functional testing unlike the traditional way, PHP application does not stop after it finished processing a request.
+As all requests run in one memory conrainer they are not isolated.
-**If you see that your tests are mysteriously failing when they shouldn't - try to execute a single test.**
+So **if you see that your tests are mysteriously failing when they shouldn't - try to execute a single test.**
 This will check if tests were isolated during run.
 Because it's realy easy to spoil environment as all tests are run in shared memory.
-So keep your memory clean, avoid memory leaks and clean global variables.
+Keep your memory clean, avoid memory leaks and clean global and static variables.

 ## Starting Functional